glouppe/info8006-introduction-to-ai/README.md

 The reading assignment includes the main text (pages 1-6), as well as the methods section (pages 7-9).

 Constraints:
+- English
 - 2 pages
-- PDF format
-- English
+- Formatted using the LaTeX template [`template-report-reading-assignment.tex`](https://glouppe.github.io/info8006-introduction-to-ai/ttemplate-report-reading-assignment.tex)

 Your report should be submitted  by **December 14, 2018 at 23:59** on the [submission platform](https://submit.montefiore.ulg.ac.be/).
 This is a **hard** deadline.

+#### Overleaf

+For those not familiar with LaTeX, you can easily write your report using Overleaf.
+For example by making a copy of [the following project](https://www.overleaf.com/read/vhysfvnjbffv).

 ## Archives